luissantos/cv/resume.md

     \
     As part of this team I shared the responsibility of:

-    * Introducing companywide code reviews using [Phabricator](https://www.phacility.com/phabricator/)
+    * Introducing company-wide code reviews using [Phabricator](https://www.phacility.com/phabricator/)
     * Introducing the [Onion Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)
     * Introducing the [Repository pattern](http://martinfowler.com/eaaCatalog/repository.html) as replacement for Active Record
     * Introducing a [DI container](http://www.martinfowler.com/articles/injection.html)
     * Promoting the use of Docker and [IAC](https://en.wikipedia.org/wiki/Infrastructure_as_Code)
-    * Introducing a message queue a way to decople and scale components
+    * Introducing a message queue a way to decouple and scale components

     **Key Skills:**